Skip to content

 If you used direct billing, the insurer pays the clinic directly — no submission needed.

-A common mistake: defaulting to "go to the hospital"
+Why is defaulting to "go to the hospital" a common mistake?

 The instinctive reaction when sick on holiday is "go to the hospital."
 For most amber-zone situations, this is the wrong call: